opensentiment/website/content/en/docs/docs/models.md

 ## Leveraging Pretrained Transformers

-Welcome to the Models documentation section of OpenSentiment!
+Welcome to the Models documentation section of Open Sentiment!
 In this section, we will explore the various models that can be used for sentiment analysis, with a particular focus on novel pretrained transformers.
 We will also discuss how the Hugging Face Transformers library can be utilized to fine-tune existing pretrained models for specific tasks.

 ## Sentiment Analysis Models